-As of May 2017, the snow pack in the mountains that we rely upon for our water was above average.
-Watering restrictions for the summer of 2017 are set at the minimum level and are in place to reduce water waste.
+As of May 2018, the snow pack in the mountains that we rely upon for our water was below average.
 Water is a limited resource and we hope that everyone uses it wisely.

 From May 1 to Oct 1 the following minimum watering guidelines should be followed:

 - Water during cooler times of the day — lawn watering is not allowed between 10 a.m. and 6 p.m.

 - Water no more than three days per week.

 - Do not allow water to pool in gutters, streets and alleys.

 - Do not waste water by letting it spray on concrete and asphalt.